 Only four of the highest volcanoes in the world are over 22,000 feet in elevation.
 These are Ojos del Salado, Monte Pissis, Nevado Tres Cruces and Llullaillaco, all of which are situated in South America.

-- Ojos del Salado is the highest volcanoe in the world with the mountain having an elevation of 22,615 feet.
+Ojos del Salado is the highest volcano in the world with the mountain having an elevation of 22,615 feet.
 Ojos del Salado is an active volcano with the most recent major eruption happening 1,300 years ago.
 The volcano is situated on the Argentina-Chile border near the Atacama Desert.

 Volcanoes Between 22,000 feet and 21,000 Feet

 There are eight volcanoes which fall under the 22,000-21,000 foot range, again all situated in South America.
 These are Cerro Tipas, Nevado Tres Cruces Central, Nevado Sajama, Coropuna, Incahuasi, Ata, and Tupungato.
 The highest under this classification is Cerro Tipas which rises 21,850 feet above sea level making it the fifth highest volcano in the world.

 Cerro Tipas, also known as Cerro Walther Penck is a member of the Andes ranges and is situated in Argentina.